Samriddhi1520/Traveling-salesman-problem-using-Genetic-Algorithm/README.md

 # 🚀 Genetic Algorithm for Travelling Salesman Problem (TSP)

-This project demonstrates how a **Genetic Algorithm (GA)** can be applied to solve the **Travelling Salesman Problem (TSP)** — finding the shortest possible route that visits all cities exactly once and returns to the starting point.
+This demonstrates how a **Genetic Algorithm (GA)** can be applied to solve the **Travelling Salesman Problem (TSP)** — finding the shortest possible route that visits all cities exactly once and returns to the starting point.

 ---